jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-04b.md

 He overcame her and cut off her life.

-He cast down her body and stood upon it.
+He cast down her body and stood on it.

 When he had slain Tiamat, the leader, her might was broken, her host was scattered.